home-assistant/home-assistant.io/source/_integrations/modbus.markdown

 ### Configuring platform climate

-The modbus climate platform allows to monitor your termostat as well as set a target temperature.
+The Modbus climate platform allows you to monitor your thermostat as well as set a target temperature.

 To use your Modbus thermostat in your installation, add the following to your `configuration.yaml` file, in addition to the [common parameters](#configuring- platform-common-parameters):